Lucy Perkins - Dip-Couns. MNCS (ACCRED) My pronouns are she / her.

 Additionally, I have training and experience working with Gender Identity and Dysphoria and am able to offer emotional support for those experiencing gender incongruence/questioning, or their loved ones.

-Our face to face sessions take place in a private, tranquil and comfortable space in central Exeter.
+Our face to face sessions take place in a private, tranquil and comfortable space.
 We can be flexible about when we meet and we may get together weekly or fortnightly.
 My approach is relaxed and supportive and I will hold the utmost respect for your autonomy at all times.

 Deciding to seek some support is a big step and finding the right counsellor for you is really important, so please feel free to get in touch, or make an appointment for a free of charge initial consultation (30mins) so that you can decide if I’m the right person for you to work with.
 This can provide you with the opportunity to ask any questions you may have and for me to explain a little more about how I work and what I can offer.
 You may prefer to have this conversation via telephone, which is absolutely fine.